Glen Cummings (musician): Immaculate Deception and Powertrip

 Ludichrist's 1986 release Immaculate Deception features Cummings paired with guitarist Joe Butcher and was recorded at Platinum Island Sounds in Manhattan with Randy Burns producing.

 The album featured 19 tracks, 12 of them rearranged versions which had appeared on other releases, and seven of them appearing for the first time.
 Fresh material included "Fire at The Firehouse," which begins with a riff inspired by Black Sabbath's "Fairies Wear Boots" and tells a moral fable of a racist who magically wakes up with the tables turned; "Games Once Played," which features a guitar and bass duet written by Chuck Valle and the first of Tommy Christ's poetic lyrics; and "Green Eggs and Ham," a song with lyrics cribbed directly from Dr. Seuss's Green Eggs and Ham, and music lifted wholesale from Rapid Deployment's "No Edge".
-The latter also featured a rap section written by the group's unofficial sixth member Jeff Hubner (aka LL.
+The latter also featured a rap section written by the group's unofficial sixth member Jeff Hubner (a.k.a.
+LL.
 Cool Jeff) but performed on the album by bassist Valle.
 In addition, "You Can't Have Fun" is a lyrical tribute to Glen's mother who at some point had scolded Tommy saying "life was not meant to be fun."
 The track features guest performances by Roger Miret of Agnostic Front, John Connelly of Nuclear Assault, Eddie Sutton of Leeway, and Chris Notaro of the Crumbsuckers.
 "Legal Murder" is a pisstake which alternates between melodic swing and DRI-esque thrash, "Thinking of You" was penned by Joe Butcher and inspired by doom rockers Trouble's post-Sabbath heaviness; and finally, "Last Train to Clarksville" is a thrashy but earnest cover of Boyce and Hart's pop hit written for the made-for -TV-band The Monkees.